Updated: Feb 18

 These lessons are live-streamed for our students and any person in the world who's interested!

 Click in the link below for more info:

 With a large variety of mentors who trained under the best concert pianists, any teacher interested in developing the necessary skills to be a great teacher has the opportunity to join these extremely useful sessions.

 So if you are a curious piano teacher, don't hesitate on contacting !

 There are many benefits for a teacher to take lessons themselves, not only to improve their musicianship to achieve personal goals, but to get a better understanding of their instrument and music theory in general, which can improve their teachings on the subject.

-Another reason why teachers benefit from taking lessons is that it puts into the same position that their students are in, particularly when studying a new instrument that is foreign to them.
 The teacher will go through the same struggles and frustrations that their students go through, allowing them to be empathetic toward their students, and deliver their lessons with this in mind, providing the student with a more enriching learning experience.